buppyio/bpy/doc/man/1/bpy_rm.md

 # Name

-bpy rm - remove a file or folder
+bpy rm - remove a file or folder.

 # Synopsis

-rm removes a file or folder.
-The file contents and disk space will not be reclaimed until the next history clearing and garbage collection with bpy_hist(1) and bpy_gc(1).
+rm removes a file or folder from the buppy drive.
+Remote space will not be reclaimed until the next garbage collection by bpy_gc(1).
+If you made a mistake, bpy_undo(1) can be used for rolling back changes that were made before the last garbage collection.

 # Usage